Set up and Locate.

 Female bees, after emergence and mating at the start of the season (when temperatures start to go above 14 C), will seek suitable nest sites to lay their eggs.

-Those that look for natural cracks, crevices and hollows will use the tunnels in the hive, most commonly types of Mason Bee that use mud to create the cells for the larvae.
+Those that look for natural cracks, crevices and hollows will use the tunnels in the hive, most commonly, species of Mason Bee and Leafcutter Bee.

 They will gather pollen and nectar to supply each egg that they lay.